“Turkey” variety Heirloom Wheat

 The sage and walnuts complement the turkey-cranberry pairing –our

 “everyday is Thanksgiving” bread.

 WheatFields Sourdough: Mildly (but distinctly) sour.

-our organic unbleached flour and a hint of rye, leavened with
+unbleached flour and a hint of rye, leavened with

 WheatFields’ own sourdough culture.

 100% Whole Wheat: The heartiest in our Pain au Levain

 series, this loaf is about as fundamental as bread can be: 100%